gegeda01/gegeda01/README.md

 ### Hi there 👋 This is Katherine Luo
-### A computer sysytem engineer, casual artist and independt woman.
+### A computer sysytems engineer, casual artist and independent woman.

 - 🔭 I’m currently working on my portfolio website.